COVID-19 confirmed in all Minnesota counties as statewide mask mandate starts

 Minnesota surpassed 50,000 confirmed cases of COVID-19 Saturday, with the last of its 87 counties reporting its first positive test on the day a statewide mask-wearing mandate took effect to help slow the spread of the coronavirus.

-Sparsely-populated Lake of the Woods County in far northern Minnesota stood for more than a month as the only county in the state without a confirmed case.
-Now, it is one of five counties with fewer than 10 cases, according to Saturday’s data release from the Minnesota Department of Health.
+Sparsely populated Lake of the Woods County in far northern Minnesota stood for more than a month as the only county in the state without a confirmed case.
+Now, it is one of six counties with fewer than 10 cases, according to Saturday's data release from the Minnesota Department of Health.

 The data again reflected a developing trend of increasing numbers of new COVID-19 cases as the volume of tests completed in the state continues at high levels.

-“50,000 laboratory confirmed-cases is a milestone we hoped we would not reach,” Dr. Ruth Lynfield, the state epidemiologist, said in an e-mail.
-“With high levels of the virus circulating in our communities, we will continue to have spread and cases and there will be some Minnesotans who develop severe and fatal illnesses.”
+"50,000 laboratory-confirmed cases is a milestone we hoped we would not reach," Dr. Ruth Lynfield, state epidemiologist, said in an e-mail.
+"With high levels of the virus circulating in our communities, we will continue to have spread and cases, and there will be some Minnesotans who develop severe and fatal illnesses."

 The Health Department reported five more deaths from COVID-19, bringing the statewide toll to 1,571 since the start of the pandemic.
-Four of the newly reported deaths were in residents of assisted living or long-term care facilities.
+Four of the newly reported deaths were residents of assisted-living or long-term care facilities.

 COVID-19 is a viral respiratory illness caused by a new coronavirus that surfaced late last year.
 Since the first case was reported in Minnesota in early March, 4,889 people have been hospitalized.

-Minnesota is one of roughly 30 states that have imposed some degree of mask-wearing requirements.
-The rules have been widely supported by physicians and public health experts who point to studies such as a report this month in the Journal of the American Medical Association, which found a link between slowing the growth in cases and requiring masks for all health care workers at a group of hospitals in the Boston area.
+Minnesota is one of roughly 30 states that have imposed some degree of mask-wearing requirements, which have been widely supported by physicians and public health experts.
+They point to studies such as a report this month in the Journal of the American Medical Association, which found a link between slowing the growth in cases and requiring masks for all health care workers at a group of hospitals in the Boston area.

 Meanwhile, the order from Gov. Tim Walz mandating face mask use in stores and indoor gathering places generated mixed reactions Saturday from merchants and customers.